crazy-max/ftpgrab/README.md

 ## About

-**FTPGrab** is a shell script to grab your files from a remote FTP server to your NAS / server / computer.
+**FTPGrab** is a CLI application written in [Go](https://golang.org/) distributed through a single binary to grab your files from a remote FTP server to your NAS, server or computer.

-A file containing the hash of the name of each downloaded file will prevent re-download a file even if it is not present in the destination directory.

-You can also apply a filter to search for files with a regular expression.

-Because this script only need `wget`, it is ideal for those with a seedbox or a shared seedbox to grab your files to your NAS (Synology Qnap D-Link) or your local computer...

-With sqlite3 [HASH_STORAGE](https://ftpgrab.github.io/doc/configuration/#hash_storage), the process performance will be improved!.

-You can install FTPGrab using Docker !<br />
-An [official docker image](https://hub.docker.com/r/crazymax/ftpgrab/) 🐳 is available for FTPGrab.
-For more info, have a look on the [docker repository](https://github.com/ftpgrab/docker).
+This application can be used on many platforms like Linux, MacOS, Windows, Synology, Qnap, D-Link...

 Before reporting an issue, please read the [Troubleshooting page](https://ftpgrab.github.io/doc/troubleshooting).

+## Features

+* Multiple sources
+* Prevent re-download through a hash
+* Efficient key/value store database to store hash
+* Internal cron implementation through go routines
+* Include and exclude filters with regular expression
+* Date filter
+* Retry on failed download
+* Change file/folder permissions and owner
+* Beautiful email report
+* Enhanced logging
+* Timezone can be changed
+* 🐳 Official [Docker image available](https://hub.docker.com/r/ftpgrab/ftpgrab/).
+Check [this repo](https://github.com/ftpgrab/docker) for more info

 ## Documentation